susam/mathb/README.md

     `10.3.0.23` submits a post, it is accepted because none of the prefixes match this IP address.

+  - `:protect` (default is `0`): The maximum ID of protected posts.
+If MathB determines that the post ID of the next post is less than or equal to this value, then it rejects the post.
+Setting this property is almost never required.
+However, it is provided for paranoid administrators of MathB who might worry what would happen if the data file `slug.txt` ever becomes corrupt.
+This property ensures that in case this data file ever becomes corrupt, MathB would never ever overwrite older posts with IDs less than or equal to the number set for this property.

+    Example: Let us assume that the current value in `slug.txt` is 1200.
+Now normally, the next time a client submits a new post, their post would be saved with an ID of 1201 and the value in `slug.txt` would be incremented to 1201.
+But instead, let us assume that due to an unforeseen scenario (say, a bug in MathB or a hardware failure), the value in `slug.txt` is corrupted to `12`.
+    With a value of `0` for `:protect`, MathB would overwrite an existing post at `post/0/0/12.txt`.
+However, with a value of say, `100` for `:protect`, MathB would refuse to overwrite the existing port.

 If a property name is missing from this file or if the file itself is missing, then MathB defaults to the default value of the property mentioned within parentheses above.